Premises Liability Lawyers

 Keep in mind that a property owner may defend your claim by alleging you contributed to cause your injury because you failed to see an open and obvious hazard and were injured as a result.
 Under Virginia law, you bear responsibility for your own safety.
 If a jury believes you were contributorily negligent, you may lose your case.

-Why do you need the help of an Allen, Allen, Allen and Allen attorney in a premises liability case?
+Why do you need the help of an Allen and Allen attorney in a premises liability case?

-- The lawyers at Allen, Allen, Allen & Allen have extensive experience representing clients who have been hurt due to the carelessness of a property owner.
+- Our law firm has extensive experience representing clients who have been hurt due to the carelessness of a property owner.

 - Our lawyers and trained investigators know how to investigate premises liability cases and gather the evidence necessary to prove your case.